mirunaish/cat-chat/README.md

 this is a public IP address, and connections only work when using local IP address.
 * Connecting devices via Wifi is not very reliable.
 Even when using the public IP, all the tests I made over wifi either threw an "Address Unreacheable" error or timed out.
-I was only able to successfully make a connection in two cases:
+I was only able to successfully make a connection using the local address in two cases:
     * two physical phones with one of them connected to the others' mobile hotspot
     * two emulators running on the same device
 * The `hang up` button may or may not work, possibly because the communication threads fail to stop